misiektoja/spotify_monitor/docs/installation.md

 spotify_monitor --version
 ```

-Each command below that uses square brackets installs the base `spotify_monitor` package plus the named optional dependency.
-Run only the command that matches your needs.
-You do not need to run the plain install command first.
+Optional extras include the base package.
+Choose the extra you need instead of running the plain install first.

 Firefox cookie import needs no extra dependency.
 To import from Chrome, Brave or Chromium on macOS or Linux install the browser extra: